Physics-structured cooperative neural network for baseline-free nuclear mass modeling: Summary and Outlook

 \section{Summary and Outlook}

-We have presented a modular neural network---the Cooperative Neural Network (CoNN)---for predicting nuclear binding energies from proton and neutron numbers alone.
-The architecture decomposes the binding-energy surface into four additive components: a smooth macroscopic branch, discrete shell embeddings, a two-dimensional regional correlation grid, and a parity-aware pairing network.
-Each module is structurally constrained to capture a specific type of physical contribution, and the decomposition is realized through alternating training rather than explicit component labels.
+We have presented CoNN, a physics-structured modular neural network for predicting nuclear binding energies with $(Z,N)$ as its only external inputs.
+Its binding-energy prediction is the sum of four form-constrained branches: a smooth macroscopic network, discrete embeddings, a two-dimensional regional grid, and a parity-aware network.
+This design incorporates selected nuclear-structure priors through the branch architectures rather than through additional input descriptors.

-The CoNN achieves an RMSD of 0.237\,MeV on the AME2016-overlap set ($n=3436$) and 0.269\,MeV on all 3558 AME2020 nuclei, placing it among the most accurate direct-prediction approaches that use only $(Z,N)$ as input.
-A plain MLP with an equal number of parameters yields a substantially higher RMSD (see Table~\ref{tab:comparison}), ruling out sheer model size as the explanation for the CoNN's accuracy.
-Component ablation shows that odd--even staggering is the largest single contributor to the overall RMSD among the microscopic corrections, and the learned embeddings recover shell-closure signatures at canonical magic numbers without supervision.
-Derived physical quantities, including separation energies and decay $Q$-values, are reproduced with RMSDs of 0.29--0.36\,MeV.
-Together, these results establish the predictive accuracy and structural reliability of the CoNN framework.

-The broader significance of these results lies in the demonstration that physical knowledge can be embedded into the network architecture as an alternative to hand-crafted input features.
-Conventional ML mass models improve accuracy by supplementing $(Z,N)$ with physics-motivated features that require domain expertise to design and whose choice can influence extrapolation behavior\,\cite{2022Lovell+Nuclear,2024Zeng+Nuclear,2025Huang+Validation}.
-The CoNN achieves comparable accuracy without such features, relying instead on structural constraints that channel different types of physical contributions into dedicated modules.
-This shifts the design question from ``what features should we provide?''\ to ``what structure should the network have?'', opening a complementary route for incorporating prior knowledge into data-driven nuclear models.
-Moreover, the resulting decomposition is physically transparent: the learned components recover recognizable shell-closure signatures, regional correlations, and odd--even staggering patterns without explicit supervision, providing interpretive value that conventional black-box approaches lack.